Cheyenne County, Kansas: Time Zones

 The county is in the Central Time zone, but is bordered by the Mountain Time Zone in three directions; it is the only county in the United States to have this characteristic.
 Dundy County, Nebraska to the north, Yuma County, Colorado and Kit Carson County, Colorado to the west, and Sherman County to the south are all located in the Mountain Time Zone.
 As a result, Rawlins County is Cheyenne County's only neighbor to also observe Central Time.

 Demographics

+In 1886 there were 2607 people in the county.

+By 1910 this had risen to 4248.